Participant Report

 Why Madrid and Middlebury?

-Having visited Madrid on various family trips and high school Spanish language summer camps, I arrived in the city perhaps with a slight advantage over the other study abroad students.
-I knew that you have to be careful carrying your purse around on the Rastro market on a Sunday, while others could only have
+Having visited Madrid on various family trips and high school Spanish language summer camps, I arrived in the city with a slight advantage over the other students studying abroad.
+I knew you must be careful carrying your purse on the Rastro market on a Sunday, while others could only have read about the issue in their guidebooks.

 Things to Keep in Mind When Studying with the UCIIIM Program

-- Look at the UCIIIM course offerings beforehand (online)—it may be that your major is not well represented; for example, most literature classes are offered in the fall, not the spring.
+• Look at the UCIIIM course offerings beforehand (online) — it may be that your major is not well represented; for example, most literature classes are offered in the fall, not the spring.

 Internships, Volunteering, and Working